 Place some non-gel toothpaste on a soft cloth and rub the water ring until it disappears.
 Wipe away the toothpaste residue with a damp cloth and buff the wood surface with a soft, dry cloth.

-Dip a damp soft cloth in some dry baking soda and rub the stained area gently until the stain disappears.
-Use a clean damp cloth to wipe away any baking soda residue and dry with a soft cloth.
+Dip a soft, damp cloth in some dry baking soda and rub the stained area gently until the stain disappears.
+Use a clean wet cloth to wipe away any baking soda residue and dry with a soft cloth.

 Stickers or Glue Residue

 Use the edge of a credit card or plastic scraper to loosen as much of the sticky residue as possible.
 Place a dab of olive oil or mineral oil on a soft cloth and rub it across the stained area.
-Move to a clean area of the cloth as the residue is transferred and reapply more oil if needed.
+Move to a clean cloth area as the residue is transferred, and reapply more oil if needed.